tamaygz/promptArq/WindowsApp/docs/UserGuide.md

 - **Quit** - Exit application gracefully

 ### Tray Behavior
-- Window minimizes to tray (doesn't close)
+- Window can minimize to tray or taskbar (configurable in Settings)
+- When "Minimize to tray" is enabled:
+  - Minimizing hides the window from taskbar
+  - Balloon notification confirms minimization
+  - Single-click tray icon to restore
 - Closing the window **does not** exit the app
 - App continues running in background for hotkey access
 - Single-click tray icon to restore window